 have comma-separated numbers, in case you wish to provide multiple numbers.

 content-type to be set as ‘text/plain’ with HTTP code set as 200

 Note: Please provide numbers in E.164 format.

-If the previous attempted number didn’t connect, ‘Fetch Numbers after every call attempt’ comes in play.
-This option will be checked by default as shown above and your application URL will be requested subsequently after an attempt for giving the flexibility of dynamically controlling the number(s) to be dialled out .
+If the previous attempted number didn’t connect, ‘Fetch Numbers after every call attempt’ comes into play.
+This option will be checked by default as shown above and your application URL will be requested subsequently after an attempt for giving the flexibility of dynamically controlling the number(s) to be dialed out.
 You can return the same set of numbers as well, and Exotel will attempt each unique number.
 Once, all the returned number(s) have been attempted at least once (in case no one picks up), it’ll transition to the next applet.
 You can also choose to uncheck this option.
-In this case, your application URL can be configured to return number(s) to be dialled in a single request and Exotel will attempt all the numbers provided one by one until someone picks up or all attempts are exhausted.
-We recommend you to use this method unless you have a use-case to dynamically return numbers based on each call attempt.
+In this case, your application URL can be configured to return number(s) to be dialed in a single request and Exotel will attempt all the numbers provided one by one until someone picks up or all attempts are exhausted.
+We recommend you to use this method unless you have a use case to dynamically return numbers based on each call attempt.

 This parameter is optional and is valid if you configure the connect applet to return numbers using your application endpoint (set under Primary URL).